forrestcheungtw/forrestcheungtw.github.io/index.md

 <div style="text-align: justify;">

-  <p>I’m Forrest — a postdoctoral researcher in sleep medicine at the University of Oxford.
-I’ve always been a bit of a night owl, which probably explains how I ended up researching sleep for a living.</p>
+  <p>I’m Forrest, a postdoctoral researcher in sleep medicine at the <a href="https://www.scni.ox.ac.uk/research/experimental-and-clinical-sleep-medicine-group" target="_blank" rel="noopener noreferrer">Experimental and Clinical Sleep Medicine group</a>, part of the <a href="https://www.scni.ox.ac.uk/" target="_blank" rel="noopener noreferrer">Sir Jules Thorn Sleep and Circadian Neuroscience Institute</a> at the University of Oxford.</p>

-  <p>More than that, I’m driven by a real interest in how the body’s internal clock affects mental health, especially in more vulnerable populations.</p>
+  <p>I’ve always been one of those people who naturally leans toward late nights, which is probably what first got me curious about how and why our sleep patterns differ.
+That curiosity turned into a research focus on adolescents with evening chronotypes - young people who, like me, tend to feel most awake at night.</p>

-  <p>I created this site as a place to share a bit about what I’m working on.
-Please take a look around, and feel free to get in touch if anything sparks your interest.</p>
+  <p>This site is a space to share what I’m working on and connect with others interested in sleep, circadian rhythms, and mental health.
+Have a look through and feel free to reach out if something resonates.</p>

 </div>

 ---